mk-fg/hwctl/README.rst

   default-on state is actually worse than simple always-on ports.

-Controlling power via $1 SSRs soldered to buttons neatly fixes the issue - nothing gets randomly powered-on, and when it does, code on the rp2040 controller can be smart enough to know when to shut down devices if whatever using them stops sending it "this one is still in use" pings.
+Controlling power via $1 SSRs soldered to buttons neatly fixes the issue - nothing gets randomly powered-on, and when it does, code on the microcontroller can be smart enough to know when to shut down devices if whatever using them stops sending it "this one is still in use" pings.

 Implemented using mostly-stateless protocol sending single-byte commands over ttyACM (usb tty) back-and-forth, so that there can be no "short read" buffering issues.